BarbyKelly/project-5/README.md

       - Clickable **Facebook**, **Twitter** and **YouTube** links: open respective pages in a new tab (general pages, not personalized for website)

+### Error Page

+  - **404 Page: Page Not Found**
+    - Customized 404 Error Page, with website's background image and color scheme
+    - Displays instructions what might help to fix the Error, and a button **Back to Shop**
+    - Tested to ensure it displays for invalid URLs and when typed 404 at the end of the website's URL

 [Back to Contents](#contents)